Key Takeaways at Week 1

 1-Week Ultrasound

 You're unlikely to get a one-week pregnancy ultrasound.
+This stage is too early for an ultrasound to be able to detect your pregnancy.
 However, if you've been trying to conceive for a time and have visited a fertility expert, you may have had an ultrasound to check for fibroids, assess how many follicles (which develop into eggs) are in your ovaries, and/or measure the thickness of your uterine lining.
 If there are any complications, your doctor may recommend fertility therapy to help you conceive.
 Now prepare to have some sex.
 You have a baby to create!

 Tips for Week 1